widdix/aws-cf-checker/README.md

 # AWS CloudFormation Checker

-Checks can guarantee high security, availability and conformity of your CloudFormation templates.
+Checks can guarantee high security, reliability and conformity of your CloudFormation templates.
 We provide a set of default checks that you can use to validate your templates.

 ## CLI usage